 The departments responsible for cyber resilience typically stretch beyond the IT department, as human resources, project management and leadership & management teams are often involved.
 At the same time, it is always the individual’s responsibility to be cyber alert while using their personal or work devices.

-Secondly, it’s the organisation’s responsibility to educate its staff about cyber resilience with up-to-date learning programmes such as induction training, awareness sessions and monthly meetings.
+Secondly, it’s the organisation’s responsibility to educate its staff about cyber resilience with up-to-date learning programmes such as induction training, cyber security awareness courses and monthly meetings.

 Finally, board members and upper management have a pivotal role in applying an efficient and practical cyber resilience strategy that protects the organisation’s assets, outcomes and interests.